sampsyo/bril/fastbril/README.md

   the binary will be `./build/fastbrili`
-+ doc: you need to have LaTeX installed. run `make doc` the doc will be `./doc/brb.pdf`
++ doc: you need to have LaTeX installed. run `make doc` the doc will be `./doc/brb.pdf` there is a prebuilt pdf in case this is difficult